GaelIb/toDO-list-POO-CPP/README.md

 - Use of constructors and custom method
 - Class relationships through composition and aggregation
 - Functions include: task creation, marking tasks as completed, displaying tasks, and user assignment
+- The inclusion and use of overload and override methods.
+- The implementation of an abstract class which in this case is the user class.
+- The use of polymorphism in the code.
+- Adequate use of operator overload.

 ##Educational Purpose:
 This project demonstrates practical OOP usage in C++, ideal for academic assignments or as a base for more advanced systems.
 It helps learners understand class hierarchies and good object design practices.

 ![To_do_list (1)](https://github.com/user-attachments/assets/39967fc1-53be-4c4d-bcf6-10023931de05)